Measuring the influence of beliefs in belief networks: Results

 \section{Results}

 The first step of the analysis was the application of Unique Variable analysis to remove the redundant variables.
 Before the first round of UVA, the highest value of wTO and the highest redundancy was between variables capturing trust in the legal system and trust in police (0.943).
-After first round of UVA, the following variables were removed: \textit{Transparent, FairChance, PeopleInf, Police, Parties} (see Table \ref{tab:ess-data} for further info on variables).
+After first round of UVA, the following variables were removed: \textit{Transparent, FairChance, PeopleInf, Police, Parties}.
 This removal resulted with significantly smaller wTO and highest redundancy after 1st round of UVA was between trust in Parliament and trust in legal system (0.352).
 We performed a second round UVA and removed following variables from redundant pairs with wTO higher than the threshold (0.25): \textit{Legal, Politicians}.

 After removing the redundant variables, a set of 7 variables remained: \textit{Economy, Education, Health, Democracy, PeopleAllow, CitInterest and Parliament}.
 For this set of variables we estimated a set of belief network models for several groups of respondents.
 These groups are based on variables \textit{News, PolInt and LRScale} and in total we estimated belief networks for 13 groups.
 For each grouping variable, we constructed 8 statistical network models.
-For benchmark purposes, we created 4 empty network models (no partial correlations included in model) and 4 nonempty models using step up procedure with different constraints between different groups:
+For benchmark purposes, we created 4 empty network models and 4 nonempty models using step up procedure with different constraint conditions between different groups: all parameters free, equal temperature, equal edges and weights, equal temperature, weights and temperature.